-The Acts of Hope High School in Kasavanhalli has been working in the slum villages of Bengaluru since 1999 when visitors from the UK saw the plight of the children of migrant labourers who were attracted to Bengaluru.
-They decided to act and bought a small plot of land where they first built a nursery school to give shelter from the sun.
-Eventually, it was recognised that an education could benefit the children and the Acts of Hope School was born.
+The Acts of Hope Charity School in Kasavanahalli has been working in the slum villages of Bengaluru since 1999 when visitors from the UK saw the plight of the children of migrant labourers who were attracted to Bengaluru.
+They decided to act and bought a small plot of land where they first built a nursery school.
+Eventually, it was recognised that education could provide the children and their families with a route out of poverty.

-The Acts of Hope Charitable Trust was established in the UK to fundraise enabling the school to continue to run.
-The school provides the children with teachers, books, transport, uniforms, shoes and socks, a mid day meal, annual medical examinations and emergency medical help.
+Acts of Hope was established in the UK to fundraise to support the running of the school.
+This funding helps to provide the teachers, books, transport, uniforms, shoes and socks, and mid day meals.

-The current Executive Director, Mr. John Wishney, brings his mission to improve the school facilities and increase the opportunities for the children.
+The current Chief Executive, Mr. John Wishney has a mission to improve the school facilities and increase the opportunities for the children.
 This has been achieved by forming strong links with many local and international businesses, schools and colleges.